 Invasive grasses such as serrated tussock, molasses grass, Coolatai and phalaris are of great concern, as they typically thrive on fire.
 Gorse, blackberry and lantana are just some of the other environmentally damaging weeds that will benefit from the fires.

 Clearly, weeds and feral animals must also be the focus of any comprehensive post-fire environmental recovery plans.

 The Invasive Species Council is calling on federal and state governments to urgently roll out a three-point wildlife recovery program:

 - Feral cat and fox control: Fast-track feral cat trapping and fox baiting at threatened mammal sites.

-- Hard-hooved pest animal control: Accelerate trapping, ground and aerial shooting of feral deer, horses and pigs.
+- Hard-hooved pest animal control: Accelerate trapping, ground and aerial shooting of feral deer, horses, pigs and goats.

 - Weed control: Target urban areas and disturbed sites susceptible to weed incursions.